gricoj/Py-Mangasee-HTML-Scraping/README.md

 ## Functions
 #### getLatestChapter
 This function is used to get the latest chapter in a manga series.
-Thankfully Mangasee formats their webpage such that a manga's chapters are listed in descending order.
-This will allows us to simply look for the the first instance of the the [*list-group-item*](https://github.com/gricoj/Py-Mangasee-HTML-Scraping#single-chapter-entry) attribute.
+Thankfully Mangasee formats their webpage such that a manga's chapters are listed in descending order, so the latest chapter is always at the top of the page.
+This allows us to simply look for the the first instance of the the [*list-group-item*](https://github.com/gricoj/Py-Mangasee-HTML-Scraping#single-chapter-entry) attribute.
-- We get the chapter number by finding the *chapterLabel* attribute, replacing the *"Chapter "* substring with an empty substring (so that we remove the *"Chapter "* preceeding every chapter number), and we then convert the string into float type
+- We get the chapter number by finding the *chapterLabel* attribute, splitting the
 - We get the chapter publish date by finding the *time* attribute
 - We get the direct url link to the chapter by using the *absoulute_links* method, popping the url from a set, and modifying the url so that it gives the link to entire chapter (instead of the first page of the chapter)
 ```python